Caucuses / Committees

 SEIU 1021 Social and Economic Justice Committee

-The purpose of the Social and Economic Justice Committee is to build partnerships with community allies committed to improving opportunities for working people, in particular workers from under-represented, low income, and diverse communities.
+The Social and Economic Justice Committee (SEJ) aims to build partnerships with community allies committed to improving opportunities for working people, particularly workers from under-represented, low-income, and diverse communities.
 This committee supports caucuses and committees designed to bring us closer to our mission of achieving a society where all workers and their families live and work in dignity and respect.

-SEJ meets the 2nd Thursday of every month from 6-8 pm via zoom.
-For more information contact SEJ Economic Chair Derrick Boutte.
-Below are the sub-committees and caucuses under the Social and Economic Committee. :
+SEJ meets on the Second Thursday of every month from 6 pm – 8 pm via Zoom.
+For more information contact SEJ Chair Nicole Christian.
+Below are the sub-committees and caucuses under the Social and Economic Justice Committee:

 AFRAM Solidarity Committee

-The African American Solidarity Committee is committed to enhancing opportunities for education, training, mentorship, leadership development and networking for SEIU members and staff of African descent.
-This committee promotes social, economic and political justice within our workplace, our communities, our nation and within our union.
-Meetings are held every 3rd Monday of each month from 6pm – 8pm.
-For more information contact the Chair Madelyn McMillian at: email@example.com.
+The African American Solidarity Committee is committed to enhancing opportunities for education, training, mentorship, leadership development, and networking for SEIU members and staff of African descent.
+This committee promotes social, economic, and political justice within our workplace, communities, country, and union.
+Meetings are held every 3rd Monday of each month from 6 pm – 8 pm.
+For more information, complete the following SEJ Member Interest Survey.

 Asian Pacific Islander Caucus

-The Asian Pacific Islander Caucus aims to collaborate with community organizations to address social, economic, housing, working conditions, health and other issues of concern to the API community.
+The Asian Pacific Islander Caucus aims to collaborate with community organizations to address social, economic, housing, working conditions, health, and other issues of concern to the API community.
 We also aim to identify and develop community activists and leaders within the labor movement and in the community.
-We believe in and will fight for the empowerment of APIs in the labor movement where API workers are recognized, valued and respected.
-Where socioeconomic and political power is built and cultivated by APIs.
+We believe in and will fight for the empowerment of APIs in the labor movement where API workers are recognized, valued, and respected.
+Where socio-economic and political power is built and cultivated by APIs.
 Where APIs lead.
 Where APIs are represented in Union leadership bodies and shape the vision and decisions advanced by our Union.
-Where we leave a stronger, better and more inclusive movement for generations to come.
-Visit our Facebook page for more info
+Where we leave a stronger, better, and more inclusive movement for generations to come.
+Visit our Facebook page for more info.
+For more information, contact Yeon Park at email@example.com.

 Climate Justice Committee

-The mission of the committee is to address the challenge of climate disruption and to call out environmental racism which hurts Black, Brown, and Native peoples, workers, and other vulnerable communities first and worst.
+The mission of the committee is to address the challenge of climate disruption and to call out environmental racism, which hurts Black, Brown, and Native peoples, workers, and other vulnerable communities first and worst.
 As part of SEJ, we link Climate Justice with racial, gender, and economic justice for the 99%.
-Stand with us to confront the corporate greed subjecting us to the heavier burdens of air pollution and toxic waste exposure that jeopardize our jobs, our health and our future.
+Stand with us to confront the corporate greed subjecting us to the heavier burdens of air pollution and toxic waste exposure that jeopardize our jobs, our health, and our future.
 We need clean air and water, sustainable agriculture to grow healthy food, affordable housing, good family-sustaining union jobs, safe working conditions, and sustainable alternatives that contribute to the development of environmentally safe livelihoods.
-Zoom meetings are the 3rd Wednesday of each month from 6 to 8 pm.
-Contact the Chair, Martha Hawthorne at martha@SEIU1021.me.
+Zoom meetings are on the 3rd Wednesday of each month from 6 to 8 pm.
+Contact the Chair, Martha Hawthorne, at firstname.lastname@example.org, or contact Chema Hernandez Gil at email@example.com, the assigned staff to the committee.

 Latino Professional Caucus

-The mission of the Latino Professional Caucus is to organize, educate and develop Latino and community members’ involvement to achieve power, respect and social justice for working families.
+The mission of the Latino Professional Caucus is to organize, educate and develop Latino and community members’ involvement to achieve power, respect, and social justice for working families.
+For more information, complete the following SEJ Member Interest Survey.

 Lavender Solidarity Committee